 Who wouldn’t like freebies?

 In this generation, customers are more loyal to the companies with the best customer service.
-They would gladly purchase items if they can get the value of their money's worth.
+They would gladly purchase items if they could get the value of their money’s worth.

 4. Claim Your Online Presence

 Make sure your business is listed on Google Maps, Yahoo Local, or Bing Local.
 This will help assure people that you actually exist.